omarreis/vsop2013/README.md

      +1500 to +3000       VSOP2013.p2000
      +3000 to +4500       VSOP2013.p4000

 Each file is divided in 17122, 32 day intervals.
 Each interval has 978 coefficients, arranged in groups of 6 per line.

 File header contains a table of indexes into coefficients for 9 planets: Mercury, Venus, Earth+Moon baricenter, Mars, Jupiter, Saturn, Uranus, Neptune and Pluto.

-Each planet has a number of Chebyshev polynomial terms (between 7 to 14 terms).
+Each planet has a number of Chebyshev polynomial terms (between 7 to 14 terms per planet).

 Results are two 3D vectors: position and speed.
-Results are in AU ( AU/day for speeds ) heliocentric ecliptic coordinates ( x,y,z )
+Results are in AU ( AU/day for speeds ) heliocentric ecliptic coordinates ( x,y,z ).

 The FTP repository contains Fortran code: